 Join the Friends of Trinity Belllwoods Park (FoTBP) volunteer Adopt-A-Tree (AAT) program and help keep the park’s newly planted trees alive through their precarious first four years when their root systems are still shallow.

-It’s easy – sign up for a specific young tree and from spring to fall make sure it gets five gallons (20L) of water each week when there’s been no or insufficient rainfall for its first four years.
-It’s a terrific thing to do with kids or while walking the dog.
+It’s easy – sign up for a specific young tree and from spring to fall make sure it gets 5 gallons (20L) of water each week.
+It’s a terrific thing to do with kids, while walking the dog, on your regular park walk, or after a drum circle.
 There are taps in the park and FoTBP provides bundle buggies and plastic jugs to carry the water to your tree.
-The Memorial trees are not part of Adopt-A-Tree program.
+The Memorial trees are not part of the Adopt-A-Tree program.